tikmatrix/www.tikmatrix.com/docs/intro.md

 ### What you'll need

 - Android Device
+  - You can use real Android devices, motherboard devices, emulators, cloud phones, virtual machines.
   - The Android device requires at least API 21 (Android 5.0).
   - Make sure you enabled USB debugging on your device(s).
   - On some devices, you also need to enable an additional option USB debugging (Security Settings) (this is an item different from USB debugging) to control it using a keyboard and mouse.